 This is the date on the club’s certificate of membership of the Society of Miniature Rifle Clubs ….

 29th March 1945

 This is the date on the club’s certificate of enrolment as a “unit” of the National Smallbore Rifle Association, with reference also made on the certificate to the Alton Home Guard Rifle Club which surely must have shot at the Drill Hall.

 Alton Drill Hall

-This was located at the town end of the Butts green on the corner of Albert Road and we know the current club shot there for many years.
-The bottom picture was taken when it was being demolished but gives and insight into the interior.
+This was located at the town end of the Butts green on the corner of Albert Road, and we know the current club shot there for many years.
+The bottom picture was taken when it was being demolished but gives an insight into the interior.